spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

 }
 ```

 > ❗️ Previous versions of this module (`<v3`) placed the token and private key directly into the `configuration` variable.
-This is still supported for [non-sensitive configuration options](https://docs.spacelift.io/concepts/worker-pools.html#configuration-options), but for the worker pool token and private key, it is recommended to use the `secure_env_vars` variable as this will store the values in [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) instead of in the userdata which is insecure.
+This is still supported for [non-sensitive configuration options](https://docs.spacelift.io/concepts/worker-pools.html#configuration-options), but for the worker pool token and private key, it is highly recommended to use the `secure_env_vars` variable as this will store the values in [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) instead of having it in plaintext in the userdata.

 You can also set the optional `secure_env_vars_kms_key_id` to a KMS key id to use for encrypting the secure strings in Secrets Manager.
 This defaults to the default KMS key that AWS uses.